dhawalcoder42/CODING-SAMURAI-INTERNSHIP-TASK/README.md

-# CODING SAMURAI INTERNSHIP TASK

-This repository contains three Java projects created as part of the Coding Samurai Internship.
+This repository contains three Java projects.
 Each project is a command-line application with specific functionalities.
 Below are brief descriptions of each project:

 ## 1. Calculator Application